raspberrypi/style-guide/style-guide.md

 *   Advanced Error Reporting - cap up this PCIe term
 *   adware
 *   aka – not 'a.k.a.' or 'AKA'
+*   Allen key – proper noun, capitalise.
+(Cf. Phillips screwdrivers; why are all the things you screw into other things named after men?
+Don't answer that.)
 *   all-expenses-paid trip
 *   ALSA
 *   AlsaMixer